 Any join()with the terminated thread is still possible but will not distinguish between normal and exceptional termination.
 Furthermore, predefined routines such as threading.is_alive(), threading.active_count(), and threading.enumerate() permit querying the state of other threads.

 If termination occurs when a thread is accessing a pipe, then the pipe may become corrupted and further accesses can result in an exception or in undefined behaviour.
 If termination occurs when a thread is accessing a queue, then the queue may remain locked indefinitely and subsequent accesses can result in deadlock.
-See 6.63 Protocol lock errors.When using threading.pool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() explicitly to prevent deadlock during finalization.
+See 6.63 Protocol lock errors.When using ThreadPool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() explicitly to prevent deadlock during finalization.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.

 Multiprocessing model